 If a Check Engine Light illuminates indicating leak detection pump (LDP) failure, the cause is often pinched or disconnected vacuum lines to the pump.
 Vacuum lines should be inspected before replacing the leak detection pump.
 Contamination (carbon or debris) in the pump can cause failure and any hoses should be cleared before a new pump is installed.

-Dodge Ram 1500 Check Engine Light Due to Pinched Leak Detection Pump Vacuum Lines
+Check Engine Light Due to Pinched Leak Detection Pump Vacuum Lines on Dodge Ram 1500

 Was informed I needed a NVLD pump and a PCV valve.
 Total maintainance $250

 Replaced leak detection pump.
 Chech engine light came backb On about 1000 miles later,cleared dtc.
 Hasn't been a problem yet

 light has been on since 52000 miles cannot find the problem replaced th module and went off for a while then came back had checked and fuel system still a problem dodge would not fix because had just went out of warranty. feel it is there problem and they should still fix